wmfs/envy/README.md

 * Use an `ENVY_CONFIG_PATH` environment variable to point to a suitable dir.
 * Better error detection/handling
 * Tests
-* Support for a "local-overrides.json" file, that if present should superceed values in value-store.json.
+* Support for a `local-overrides.json` file, that if present should superceed values in value-store.json.
-* Add template support in values "SOME_PATH": "${BLUEPRINT_PATH}/some-blueprint/"... that way a "base" environment variable could be set in value-store.json (or even more powerfully... locally overridden).
+* Add template support in values `"SOME_PATH": "${BLUEPRINT_PATH}/some-blueprint/"`... that way a "base" environment variable could be set in `value-store.json` (or even more powerfully... locally overridden).

 # License